forieux/qmm/docs/qmm.rst

 1. :func:`mmcg` that use the Majorize-Minimize Conjugate Gradient (MM-CG) and
 2. :func:`mmmg` that use the Majorize Minimize Memory Gradient (3MG).
-3. :func:`lcg` that use the Linear Conjugate Gradient (CG) for quadratic criterion, with explicit and optimal step and conjugacy parameters.
+3. :func:`lcg` that use the Linear Conjugate Gradient (CG) for quadratic objective, with explicit and optimal step and conjugacy parameters.

 The 3MG algorithm is usually faster but use more memory.
 The MM-CG can be faster and use less memory.